abderrahimAMZ/my-blog-site/articles/vim-motions-blazing-fast-editng.md

 ---
-title: "vim blazing fast editing. learn how to be productive and effecient with your IDE"
+title: "vim motions, blazing fast editing. learn how to be productive and effecient with your IDE"
 date: "2024-07-15"
 slug: "vim-motions-blazing-fast-editng"
 type: "prod"